 How is this working?
 What do we want our children to be able to do by the time they leave?

 By the end of KS2 we aim for children to be fluent in the fundamentals of mathematics with a conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 They should have the skills to solve problems by applying their mathematics to a variety of situations with increasing sophistication, including in unfamiliar contexts and to model real-life scenarios.
 Children will be able to reason mathematically by following a line of enquiry and develop and present a justification, argument or proof using mathematical language.

 As a school we have many areas of strength; high expectations for arithmetic, emphasis on not only fluency, but problem solving and reasoning, understanding of key concepts such as place value and addition & subtraction, and the use of concrete, pictorial and abstract resources.
-However, as a school, we need to improve on using interventions to plug gaps, challenging the more able children and focusing more on areas the children struggle with, such as multiplication/division and fractions (which has formed our whole school target practise on Fridays).
+However, as a school, we need to improve on plugging gaps, challenging the more able children and focusing more on areas the children struggle with, such as multiplication/division and fractions.